 Such a simple dish but so tasty and comforting.
 One of life’s wholesome meals.

 And, for us, a dish full of memories – what the best recipes are made of, as far as we’re concerned.

 - Kuru fasulye is served in most lokantas if you don’t fancy making your own.

 - The lokantas opposite Süleymaniye Camii in Istanbul are famous for their kuru fasulye.

 - If you like the look of this recipe, you could also give our Turkish recipe for lamb stew with chickpeas a go, too.

-- If you love to cook at home, check out our selection of Turkish recipes.
+- If you love to cook at home and are interested in Turkish cooking, check out our selection of Turkish recipes.